 The simulated responses for vessel (a) and column (b) temperatures presented in Figure 7 are in good agreement with the experimental data in Figure 3.
-One major cause for differences is the neglected heat loss from the intermediate vessels in the simulation.
-Furthermore, we do not compensate for the possible subcooling of the reflux flow.
-The volumetric reflux flows (see Figure 7c) shows a somewhat different response with respect to the initial increase in reflux flow L_3 compared to the experiment (see Figure 3d); however, the overall trajectories are similar.
+One major cause for differences are the neglected heat loss from the intermediate vessels in the simulation.
+Furthermore we do not compensate for possible subcooling of the reflux flow.
+The volumetric reflux flows (see Fig. 7 c) show a somewhat different response with respect to the initial increase in reflux flow L_3 compared to the experiment (see Figure 3 d), however the overall trajectories are similar.

-With the temperature setpoints given, for a feed charge of $M{init} = 55$ mol and a composition of $z_F = [0.26, 0.12, 0.18,$ 0.44], we achieve the steady-state liquid holdup and compositions $(t \rightarrow \infty)$ given in Table 3.
-The achieved product compositions compare well with the experimental result presented in Table 1: the differences in composition are at maximum x = 0.026 mol fraction units.
+With the temperature setpoints given, we achieve for a feed charge of $M{init} = 55 \text{ mol}$ and a composition of $z_F = [0.26, 0.12, 0.18, 0.44]$ the steady-state liquid holdup and compositions $(t \to \infty)$ given in Table 3.
+The achieved product compositions compare well with the experimental result presented in Table 1; the differences in composition are at maximum x = 0.026 mole fraction units.
 Nevertheless, considerable differences between experiment and simulation are found for the impurity ratio x{i-1}/x{i+1} .
 Those differences can be partly explained because we use an integer number of stages in each section in the simulations.

-In Figure 8 we show molar holdups and flows, and in Figure 9 we present composition time responses of the main components and impurities in the vessels.
+In Figure 9, we present composition time responses of the main components and impurities in the vessels for the simulation of experiment 12.

-In Figure 10 we plot simulated composition profiles over the column for the four components for times t = [0.5, 1, 2, 3]6] h.
-These profiles show nicely how the individual components accumulate along the column during operation.
-The
+In Figure 10 we plot simulated composition profiles over the column for the four components for times t = [0.5, 1, 2, 3, 6]h.
+These profiles show nicely how the individual components accumulate along the the column during operation.
+The simulated temperature profile over the column is presented in Figure 11.
+A pronounced gradient in temperature is observed close to the center of each column section, which results in a temperature measurement with good sensitivity for control purposes.